 Annemarie Kremer is noted for her exciting portrayals of some of opera’s most complex leading ladies.
 In 2012 she made her debut as Norma in the UK at Opera North.
 For her interpretation of the title heroine (in this production marked with the TMA Award), she was nominated by the Magazin Opernwelt as 'singer of the year 2012'.
 She also received a nomination from the International Opera Oscars.

 Annemarie sang her first Salome - now one of her core and celebrated roles - in Vienna VO in 2011 and was hailed by the press for her triumphant successful debut.
-To then be invited as Salome in Moscow, São Paulo and Bélèm in Brasil, Hong Kong Opera and Naples - Italy.
+To then be invited as Salome in Moscow, São Paulo and Bélèm in Brasil, Hong Kong Opera, Naples – Ital and Hannover-Germany.

 When Annemarie gave her USA debut in the title role of Madama Butterfly and sang this role in many opera houses in Europe, she was hailed by the international press as 'the most convincing Cio Cio San of today'.

 Among the other performed roles are Tosca, Medea, Luisa Miller, Maddalena in Andrea Chenier, Donna Elvira in Don Giovanni, Rusalka, Contessa in The marriage of Figaro, Rosalinde in Die Fledermaus, Vitellia in La Clemenza di Tito, Agrippina at the Operas of Frankfurt, Leipzig, Stuttgart, Paris, Deutsche Oper am Rhein, Montreal, Antwerp, Dortmund, Opera North GB, Wiesbaden, Stockholm, Amsterdam, Essen and Zagreb.